BorjaRequena/learning_lean/README.md

 In this repository, I document my Lean 4-learning journey as I work my way through various material sources.
 1. I find the first chapter of [functional programming in Lean page](https://lean-lang.org/functional_programming_in_lean/) is a great way to start learning, as it introduces the basics of Lean 4 as a programing language.
 2. I enjoyed going through the [mathematics in lean](https://leanprover-community.github.io/mathematics_in_lean/) tutorial, as it offers an introduction to the methods for theorem proving and their syntax.
+There's also a [repository](https://github.com/avigad/mathematics_in_lean_source/tree/master) with the code version of the book.
 3. I also found the [natural number game](https://adam.math.hhu.de/#/g/leanprover-community/nng4) frames learning Lean as a game, which is kind of addictive!

 # Style guides for Lean